ajb413/pfunc-rest-api-example/README.md

 # Build a REST API in 5 minutes with PubNub

-Step by step guide [hosted here](#) on the PubNub blog.
+**Step by step guide** [hosted here](#) on the PubNub blog.
 [PubNub](https://dashboard.pubnub.com/signup?devrel_gh=pfunc-rest-api-example) is forever free to try.

 PubNub Functions are JavaScript event handlers that can be executed on in-transit PubNub messages, or in the request/response style of a RESTful API over HTTPS.

-Deploying code can be done on the command line using the `pubnub-cli` on npm and also via CI/CD like [in this tutorial](https://www.pubnub.com/blog/ci-cd-deploy-pubnub-functions-cli/?devrel_gh=pfunc-rest-api-example).
+Deploying code can be done on the command line using the `pubnub-cli` on npm and also **via CI/CD** like [in this tutorial](https://www.pubnub.com/blog/ci-cd-deploy-pubnub-functions-cli/?devrel_gh=pfunc-rest-api-example).

 For deploying using your command line, see [this tool](https://www.pubnub.com/docs/blocks/cli-api?devrel_gh=pfunc-rest-api-example).

-PubNub Functions are serverless, there is no need to worry about deploying, maintaining, or scaling server infrastructure.
-We have several points of presence around the world in which your code is deployed simeltaneously.
-This ensures that your users have an extremely low latency experience, regardless of their location.
+PubNub Functions are serverless, there is **no need to worry about deploying, maintaining, or scaling server infrastructure**.
+We have several points of presence around the world in which your code is **deployed simultaneously**.
+This ensures that your users have an **extremely low latency** experience, **regardless of their location**.

 ## REST API